-The guest suite is located on the ground floor of the building and can be booked through the concierge.
+The guest suite is located on the 2nd floor on the east side of the building and can be booked through the concierge.
 The terms and costs of renting the guest suite will be set by the Board of Directors.